MateusSilvaFreitas/go-basics/README.md

 Why Learn Go?

 Go is a powerful, efficient, and easy-to-learn programming language developed by Google.
 It is widely used for backend development, cloud services, and high-performance applications.
 Some key features of Go include:

-  -Simple and clean syntax
+Simple and clean syntax

-  -Strong concurrency support with goroutines -Efficient garbage collection
+Strong concurrency support with goroutines

+Efficient garbage collection

-  -Statically typed with powerful standard libraries
+Statically typed with powerful standard libraries

 📌 Topics Covered